grimmelm/ctech404/ctech402/module_1/M1_Codio_PROJECT-Write-Nested-for-loops/exercise_specs.md

 # UPDATED INSTRUCTIONS

-Write a program that prints out the 1-10 times table.
+Write a program that generates the multiplication table of 1-10 (see chart below).

 <pre>
 1X1=2         2X1 = 2   3X1=3     . . .
 10X1=10
 1X2=2         .         .                 .